 Solomon has spoken to a number of different cases of depression such as a woman with children who would sing a song to drown out the negative thoughts of her self-worth to calm her down or about a man who was optimistic about trying different treatments for his depression.
 He also explained the controversy of treatment in that people feel that “happy pills” are blocking out negative emotions that all people should be experiencing instead of being 100% happy.
 Solomon states that depression is different than your everyday sadness in how treatment helps him live his life the way other people do.
 That he may not feel overall happy but is able to eat lunch, shower, and listen to messages.
 Solomon concludes his speech by saying having depression helps him want to cling to life and joy more and that denying your depression will only strengthen it.

-Comedian and mental health activist Kevin Breel’s “Confessions of a Depressed Comic” is about how despite being captain of the basketball team, drama, theater, and English student of the year, and being on the honor roll, Breel still suffers from depression.
+Comedian and mental health activist Kevin Breel’s “Confessions of a Depressed Comic” is about how despite being captain of the basketball team, drama, theater, and English student of the year, and being on the honour roll, Breel still suffers from depression.
 He explains that depression is not like being sad where you feel bad after something goes wrong but you are depressed when everything is going right.
 Breel also lets us know how people are afraid to talk about depression and do not take it seriously.
 If it is not taken seriously, more people will take their own lives.
 Breel concludes his speech by saying that we need to stop the ignorance and that expressing your emotions is not weakness and the importance of acknowledging your emotions.

-Castle Craig is one of the most established and respected addiction rehab centers in the UK.
+Castle Craig is one of the most established and respected addiction rehab centres in the UK.
 Castle Craig can also help treat a variety of mental health conditions such as anxiety, depression, ADD, PTSD, eating disorders, compulsive gambling, and compulsive relationships.
 For information, call our 24 hour free confidential phone-line: 0808 256 3732.
 From outside the UK please call: +44 1721 788 006 (normal charges apply).